GuanceCloud/guance-docs/docs/en/integrations/aliyun_lindorm.md

 ---
 title: 'Aliyun Lindorm'
-summary: 'Use the「观测云云同步」series script package in the script market to synchronize data from cloud monitoring cloud assets to the observation cloud.'
+summary: 'Use the「Guance Synchronization」series script package in the script market to synchronize data from cloud monitoring cloud assets to the Guance.'
 __int_icon: 'icon/aliyun_lindorm'
 dashboard:
-  - desc: '阿里云 Lindorm 内置视图'
+  - desc: 'Aliyun Lindorm Monitoring View'
     path: 'dashboard/zh/aliyun_lindorm/'

 monitor:
-  - desc: '阿里云 Lindorm 监控器'
+  - desc: 'Aliyun Lindorm Monitor'
     path: 'monitor/zh/aliyun_lindorm/'
 ---

 <!-- markdownlint-disable MD025 -->
-# Aliyun Lindorm
+# Aliyun **Lindorm**
 <!-- markdownlint-enable -->

-Use the「Guance Cloud Synchronization」series script package in the script market to monitor the cloud ,The data of the cloud asset is synchronized to the observation cloud。
+Use the「Guance Synchronization」series script package in the script market to monitor the cloud ,The data of the cloud asset is synchronized to the Guance。

 ## Config {#config}